MatteoFacchetti/BlackBoardPlatform/README.md

 # Quick access to the BlackBoard platform (Bocconi University)

 All the Bocconi students know how annoying is the fact that that you cannot directly access BBoard by just digiting http://blackboard.unibocconi.it/ inside the URL bar.
 If we have just opened our browser, that link will redirect us to the You@B log in page.
-Opening the BlackBoard platform is thus not straightforward and it requires at least two steps: you can access BBoard only after you have successfully logged into your Agenda You@B.
+Opening the BlackBoard platform is thus not straightforward and requires at least two steps: you can access BBoard only after you have successfully logged into your Agenda You@B.

 This program lets you save time by doing it all for you.
 It will open your Agenda You@B, perform the Log In, and then instantly open BBoard.
 The program has been written to work smoothly on Linux operating systems (and this step-by-step guide will let you run it on Linux), however it can run on all the operating systems; you might just want to modify the code a little bit if you want to use it on Windows or Mac OS (do not worry, the code is short and simply understandable!).